ZaidGhazal/In-hospital-Death-Prediction-Health-Care-/README.md

 Four thousand records comprise the training data (set A), and the remaining records are the test data (set B).
 Outcomes (the target column) are provided for the training set and withheld for the test set.

 Each observation has an associated time-stamp indicating the elapsed time of the observation since ICU admission in each case, in hours and minutes.
 Thus, for example, a time stamp of 35:19 means that the associated observation was made 35 hours and 19 minutes after the patient was admitted to the ICU.
 Moreover, Each record is stored as a comma-separated value (CSV) text file.

+In this project, we will discover the main features that distinguish each category (Survived + Death at the hospital).
+Also we will build a Machine Learning model for in-hospital motality prediction.

 The ICU patient's features are illustrated as follows:
 - Age (years)